spencer-shadley/completed-class/class-content/21-MERN/01-Activities/01-Ins_Mern/create-react-express/client/README.md

 The choice of your server software isn’t important either.
 Since Create React App is completely platform-agnostic, there’s no need to explicitly use Node.

-The `build` folder with static assets is the only output produced by Create React App.
+The `build` directory with static assets is the only output produced by Create React App.

 However this is not quite enough if you use client-side routing.
 Read the next section if you want to support URLs like `/todos/42` in your single-page app.